 1. “Video Killed the Radio Star” by The Buggles

 The song was released in 1979 by the electro-pop duo of Geoff Downes and Trevor Horn, better known as The Buggles.
-“Video” reached number one on the UK singles chart, taken from “The Age of Plastic” album.
+“Video” reached No. 1 on the U.K. singles chart, taken from “The Age of Plastic” album.
 The pair briefly joined Yes in 1980, with Downes later going on to form the supergroup Asia and Horn, The Art of Noise.
-Horn became a successful record producer, overseeing music by ABC, Frankie Goes to Hollywood, Pet Shop Boys, and Simple Minds.
-He and Seal won the Record of the Year Grammy in 1994 for “Kiss From a Rose”.
+Trevor Horn became a successful record producer, overseeing music by ABC, Frankie Goes to Hollywood, Pet Shop Boys, and Simple Minds.
+He and Seal won the "Record of the Year" Grammy in 1994 for “Kiss From a Rose.”

 2. “You Better Run" by Pat Benatar